ROCK3879/BuzzQuiz/README.md

 ### Next button

-* The button to switch to the next question is located right below the question box and allows the user to move through the questions after the given answer.
+* The button to switch to the next question is located right below the answers and allows the user to move through the questions after the given answer.

 ![Next button](/media/next_q_button.png)